dteoh/SlowQuitApps/README.md

 ### Compatibility

-The app works on Mountain Lion (10.8) and newer.
+The app works on Mavericks (10.9) and newer.

+For Mountain Lion (10.8) support, please download version 0.4.0.

 ## Customization